-Place the power switch in the "on" ( ) position.
-This engages the vacuum pump, causing air to be drawn immediately at the vacuum pads.4
+Place the power switch in the "on" position (||), to engage the vacuum pump.

-N WARNING: Never turn power off during operation; keep pump running throughout lift.

 The lifter is designed for the vacuum pump to run continuously.

+M WARNING: Never turn power off while operating lifter; keep pump running throughout lift.

-Placing the power switch in the "off" ( ) position during lifter operation could result in the release of the load and possible injury to the operator (see To Lift and Move the Load: In Case of Power Failure to follow).
+The power switch must remain in the "on" position while operating the lifter.
+Placing the power switch in the "off" position ( $\bigcirc$ ) during lifter operation could result in the release of the load and possible injury to the operator (see TO LIFT AND MOVE THE LOAD: In Case of Power Failure to follow).